Prompt Fuzzing for Fuzz Driver Generation: Background

 \subsection{Large Language Model}

-Large Language Models (LLMs) are deep learning models with sophisticated architectures and a massive number of parameters, allowing them to acquire knowledge from vast amounts of textual data. \textsf{GPT3}\cite{gpt3}, \textsf{ChatGPT}\cite{openai_chat} and \textsf{GPT4}\cite{gpt4} are current representative examples of LLMs.
-LLMs are trained to predict the next word, denoted as $w_{n+1}$, given a sequence of words $w_1, w_2, ..., w_n$, by maximizing the objective of the language model, as shown in Equation \ref{equ:lm}.
+Large Language Models (LLMs) are deep learning models with sophisticated architectures and numerous parameters, allowing them to acquire knowledge from vast amounts of textual data. \textsf{GPT3}~\cite{gpt3}, \textsf{ChatGPT}~\cite{openai_chat} and \textsf{GPT4}~\cite{gpt4} are current representative examples of LLMs.
+LLMs are trained to predict the next word, denoted as $w_{n+1}$, given a sequence of words $w_1, w_2, ..., w_n$, by maximizing the objective function of the language model, as shown in Equation \ref{equ:lm}.

-During the inference process, these models generate the next token auto-regressively, $w_{n+1}$, based on the previous tokens $w_1, w_2, ..., w_n$, using the model weights learned from their parameters.
-The initial tokens provided by users are referred to as a \textbf{prompt}.
-To ensure that LLMs produce output that adheres to users' instructions and aligns with their intents, a series of LLMs \cite{openai_chat, gpt4, llama, ernie, bard} are also trained with Reinforcement Learning from Human Feedback (\textsf{RLHR}) \cite{instruct_gpt}, such as \textsf{ChatGPT} and \textsf{GPT4}.
+In the inference phase, LLMs auto-regressively generate the next token, $w_{n+1}$, based on prior tokens $w_1, w_2, ..., w_n$, utilizing the model weights learned from their extensive parameters.
+The starting tokens provided by users are known as a \textbf{prompt}.
+To ensure that LLMs produce output that is consistent with user instructions and aligns with their intents, a series of LLMs~\cite{openai_chat, gpt4, llama, ernie, bard} have been enhanced with the training of Reinforcement Learning from Human Feedback (\textsf{RLHF})~\cite{instruct_gpt}, such as \textsf{ChatGPT} and \textsf{GPT4}.